joeellis/remote-sass/README.md

 ## Usage

-You'll need a couple of things for this to work:

-1. You need a remote server capable of serving sass/scss assets
-2. You need to tell RemoteSass where that server is located (preferably somewhere in an initializer file before your app starts up), ex:
+You'll need a couple of things for this to work:  First, you need a remote server capable of serving sass/scss assets.
+Then you need to give RemoteSass the base url where your remote assets are located (preferably somewhere in an initializer file before your app starts up), ex:

     RemoteSass.location = "http://remote-server.com/path/to/assets/"